-From the 6th April 2016 the single tier state pension will be introduced.
-The full rate of single tier pension will be no less than £151.25 per week, please note, these figures are applicable to years 2015/2016.
+In April 2016 the single tier state pension was introduced.
+The full rate of single tier pension will be up to £168.60 per week, please note, these figures are applicable to years 2019/2020.
 To obtain this full rate individuals will need 35 years of national insurance contributions/credits.
 A higher pension may be payable if an individual has any entitlement to additional state pension, for example, a graduated pension, SERPS or an S2P that accrued prior to 6th April 2016.
 For further information, see the government fact sheet.

 National insurance credits

 People who are not making national insurance contributions may be entitled to a credit.
 Examples include, people claiming job seekers allowance (JSA), people in receipt of child benefit for a child under the age of 12 and approved foster carers.
 For further information, including eligibility criteria, see the government website.